FMJansen/fmjansen.com/about.md

 ## Floris & other things

 Next to design, I have some hobbies, too, of which some accidently transformed into freelancing activities: web development, graphic design and photo&shy;graphy.
 Additionally, I end up spending a lot of my spare time on activities by the [study association](https://svid.nl/about) of our faculty: I was in two committees and the board over the past few years.
 Last year, I worked on improving our education as part of the [Faculty Student Council](https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/faculty-student-council-fsr/).
 I also volunteer at my [scouting club](https://scoutingoost1.nl/), where I manage things like the website, our IT and the finances as part of the board.

+> You make sure everyone is the best version of themselves, that they get confidence out of doing their tasks.
+>
+> _– [Fay de Grefte](https://www.linkedin.com/in/fay-de-grefte-b8b960a8/), secretary of the Faculty Student Council_

 <div class="project__picture-group--light">